-HUD to the regulations or requirements governing Operating Agency's performance hereunder need not be incorporated by written amendment and will be binding upon Operating Agency upon notification by County.

-- 23. CHANGES IN GRANT ALLOCATION.
+- 22. CHANGES.
+The County may, from time to time, request changes hereunder, including the scope of services of the Operating Agency.
+Such changes, including any increase or decrease in the amount of the Operating Agency's compensation, which are agreed upon by and between the County and the Operating Agency, shall be incorporated into this Contract by written amendments.
+Any changes by HUD to the regulations or requirements governing the Operating Agency's performance hereunder need not be incorporated by written amendment and will be binding for the Operating Agency upon notification by the County. - 23.
+CHANGES IN GRANT ALLOCATION.
 The County reserves the right to reduce the grant allocation when the County's fiscal monitoring indicates that the Operating Agency's rate of expenditure will result in unspent funds at the end of the program year.
 Changes in the grant allocation will be made after consultation with the Operating Agency.
 Such changes shall be incorporated into this Contract by written amendments. - 24.
 CITIZEN PARTICIPATION.
 All program data necessary to provide reports to citizens will be made available by the Operating Agency.
 Discussions will be held often enough so that the Operating Agency will be adequately apprised of citizen recommendations during the course of the program.
-Operating Agency representatives shall be available to respond to questions and receive recommendations at local meetings when so requested by the Executive Director or his designee. - 25.
+The Operating Agency representatives shall be available to respond to questions and receive recommendations at local meetings when so requested by the Executive Director, or his designee. - 25.
 REVENUE DISCLOSURE REQUIREMENT.
-Upon request, Operating Agency shall file with the County a written statement listing all revenue received, or expected to be received, by Operating Agency from Federal, State, City or County sources, or other governmental agencies, and applied for, or expected to be applied for, to offset, in whole or in part, any of the costs incurred by Operating Agency in conducting current or prospective projects or business activities, including, but not necessarily limited to, the project or business activity which is the subject of this Contract.
-Such statement shall reflect the name and a description of such business activity, the dollar amount of funding provided, or to be provided, by each and every governmental agency for each such project or business activity, and the full name and address of each governmental agency.
-Operating Agency shall make available for inspection and audit to County's representatives, upon request, at any time during the duration of this Contract, and for a period of five (5) years thereafter, all of its books and records relating to the operation by it of each project or business activity which is funded in whole or in part with governmental monies, including the project(s) funded under this Contract, whether or not such monies are received through County.
-All such books and records shall be maintained by Operating Agency at a location in Los Angeles County.
+Upon request, the Operating Agency shall file with the County a written statement listing all revenue received, or expected to be received, by the Operating Agency from all funding sources applied for, or expected to be applied for, to offset, in whole or in part, any of the costs incurred by the Operating Agency in conducting current or prospective projects or business activities, including, but not necessarily limited to, the project or business activity which is the subject of this Contract.
+Such statement shall reflect the name and a description of such business activity, the dollar amount of funding provided, or to be provided, by each and every funding source for each such project or business activity, and the full name and address of each funding source.
+The Operating Agency shall make available for inspection and audit to the County's representatives, upon request, at any time during the duration of this Contract, and for a period of five (5) years thereafter, all of its books and records relating to the operation of each project or business activity which is funded in whole or in part with all funding sources including the project(s) funded under this Contract, whether or not such monies are received through the County.
+All such books and records shall be maintained by the Operating Agency at a location in Los Angeles County.

-Failure of Operating Agency to comply with the requirements of this Section 25 of this Contract shall constitute a material breach of contract upon which County may immediately cancel, terminate or suspend this Contract through its Executive Director.
+Failure of the Operating Agency to comply with the requirements of this Section 25 of this Contract shall constitute a material breach of contract upon which the County may immediately cancel, terminate or suspend this Contract through its Executive Director.